Laya life insurance has been introduced as “no frills” life insurance but is it a viable alternative to what’s already on the life insurance market?

 The other insurers offer you cover up to age 85 (one will offer you cover up to age 90).
 Obviously these policies have a better chance of paying out than policies that finish up at age 69.

 Once the policy has been set up you cannot change your cover

 Other insurance policies give a degree of flexibility with free benefits such as the life events option- allowing you to increase your cover without answering any medical questions.

-This seems like a big claim until you realise Friends First already offer €10 per month life insurance and Zurich offer life insurance from €10.10 per month.
+This seems like a big claim until you realise Aviva already offer €10 per month life insurance and Zurich offer life insurance from €10.10 per month.